My PRK Experience

 Measurements on left eye were 20/50, 18 hours post opp.
 Vision is fully blurry.
 Fully expected.
 Right eye we measured at 20/15 line.
 So happy.
 Educated guessing based on shapes for the left eye though.
 Haha.

 I have next to no expectations for good vision in my left eye for 6–8 weeks.
 Will probably not provide much for updates on here unless things are different than my expectations.

 Week 1: So far, so good.
 Had my check up and got the bandage contact removed.
-Obviously things are blurry, but no real issues.
-The different between having one really good eye, and the really fuzzy one is very noticeable.
+Obviously, things are blurry, but no real issues.
+The difference between having one really good eye, and the really fuzzy one is very noticeable.
 It’s annoying, but I’m not expecting much for at least the next month or so, minimum.

 2 Week Dr. APPT: The doctor appointment went about as good as I could have asked.
 First old news, then new news.